I have forgotten

 Collectively, each part of CodeCogs is about reducing the complexity of numerical software and making technical solutions available to a widest possible audience.
 Science and Engineering does not need to be complex!

-Gradually we are building a collection of World class tools that over time will interlink to form a powerfull suite that we believe will significantly simply the creation of numerical software.
+Gradually we are building a collection of World class tools that over time will interlink to form a powerful suite that we believe will significantly simply the creation of numerical software.
 Currently this includes:

 • The Worlds leading Online Equation Editor